DanieleZambetti97/ProjectMoana/README.md

 - the keywords (FLOAT, MATERIAL, DIFFUSE, ...) need to be uppercase;
 - spaces, returns, and # are ignored;
 - colors are defined with **RGB** format (each component can be a real number between 0 and 1); a color is defined between angular brackets (e.g. `<0.5, 0.8, 1>`);
-- the file is divided into 4 paragraphs:
+- the file is divided into 4 blocks:
    - **variables**: where you can define any variable;
    - **materials**: to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one **diffusive** and one **emissive**.
 Both the diffusive and emissive part must contain a PIGMENT (UNIFORM, having a uniform diffusion, CHECKERED, generating a checkered pigment with two colors, or IMAGE, reproducing an image);
    - **shapes**: once the MATERIAL is ready you can create the actual shape, in this case a PLANE;